jrnl-org/jrnl/docs/journal-types.md

 your first entry.

 ## Folder
-The folder journal format organizes your entries into subfolders for the year and month and `.txt` files for each day.
-If there are multiple entries in a day, they all appear in the same `.txt` file.
+The folder journal format organizes your entries into subfolders for the year and month, and a new file for each day.
+If there are multiple entries in a day, they all appear in the same file.
+The file extension (`.txt` by default) can be configured with the `extension` configuration key.

 The directory tree structure is in this format: `YYYY/MM/DD.txt`.
 For instance, if you have an entry on May 5th, 2021 in a folder journal at `~/folderjournal`, it will